konkrer/VTX-Guru/libr/SCORES.md

 	VTX Guru scores FPV VTX channel groups based on the IMD (Inter Modulation Distortion) profile of the channel group.
 Additionally, VTX Guru may progressively reduce the output score based upon the VTX channel separation within the group.
-The resultant score is an attempt to allow comparison of the scores alone to be more meaningful.
-	The "Video Clarity Score" term is used to indicate that score may not have been strictly IMD derived; it may have been influenced by the VTX channels separations.
+Video Clarity Score (VCS) term is used to indicate that score may not have been strictly IMD derived; it may have been influenced by the VTX channels separations.
+This is an attempt to allow comparison of score alone to be more meaningful.

 	IMD SCORE